hamdikavak/hamdikavak.github.io/c1_stip-assip-2021.md

 nav: yes
 ---

-# Data-Driven Analysis of Human Behavior in COVID-19 Simulation Models (STIP - ASSIP 2021)
+### Data-Driven Analysis of Human Behavior in COVID-19 Simulation Models (STIP - ASSIP 2021)
-*Last updated on Jun 9, 2021.*

 During the summer of 2021, we will be examining different aspects of the spread of COVID-19.
 This examination will incorporate the spatial and temporal variation of individuals’ behavior towards COVID-19.
 Thus, we will be playing with various datasets concerning daily cases and deaths, mask use, vaccination, human mobility, to name a few.